-As a counselor, I see many people who take care of others before they take care of themselves.
-The vast majority of these clients are introverts of some variety.
-This very pro-social way of thinking comes from the vast empathy inherent in many introverts.
-Caring deeply about others is something that comes naturally.
-It’s this intense need to help that can lead introverts down the path of exhaustion and emotional burnout.
+I’m a counselor, and sadly, I see many clients who take care of others before they take care of themselves.
+The vast majority of them are introverts or highly sensitive people.
+This very pro-social way of thinking comes from the vast empathy inherent in many introverts and HSPs.
+Caring deeply about others is something that comes naturally to us.
+However, it’s this intense need to help that can lead us down the path of exhaustion and emotional burnout.

-Let’s take a look at the science behind why some introverts take on the emotions (and burdens) of others, and how they can avoid the dangers of enmeshment.
+Let’s take a look at the science behind why some people take on the emotions (and burdens) of others, and how we introverts and HSPs can avoid the dangers of enmeshment.

 The Surprising Power of Mirror Neurons

 Empathy, in neuroscience terms, is a function of what are called “mirror neurons.”
 Simply put, these are neurons that help us imitate others.
 They’re found in our prefrontal cortex, the part of the brain right behind our eyes that’s responsible for morality, planning, decision-making, and social behavior.

 For example, if someone takes a drink, does your mouth water?
 Do you get thirsty?
 That reaction is your mirror neurons firing, creating the same conditions in your brain as in the brain of the person drinking.